The Gateway is needed to let the GoBright Connect communicate with the GoBright Platform.

 |NTP Server has not been set up or synchronized correctly|

-The Gateway needs NTP (Network Time Protocol) synchronization to work.
-So before the Gateway can be activated or work at all, NTP should work.
+The Gateway needs DHCP and NTP (Network Time Protocol) synchronization to work.
+So before the Gateway can be activated or work at all, DHCP and NTP should work.
 Please review this article to configure these settings.